mirisuzanne/mia/content/narrators/framed.md

 once the stories you tell don't involve her.*

-==It's not a perfect== rule -- date when you fucking want to -- but I still love something about that: using our internal narrative as a guide.
+==It's not a perfect== rule -- date whenever you want to -- but I still love something about that: using our internal narrative as a guide.
 Not in some spiritual sense, but very practically.